 juanjo tugores - Fotolia

-As cellular standards develop, it's becoming increasingly clear that the technology that carriers choose to adopt does not matter to consumers as much as other factors.
+As cellular standards develop, the mobile telephony technology that carriers choose to adopt does not matter to consumers as much as other factors.

 By submitting your email address, you agree to receive emails regarding relevant topic offers from TechTarget and its partners.
 You can withdraw your consent at any time.
 Contact TechTarget at 275 Grove Street, Newton, MA.

 In the early days of cellular, enormous vendor- and carrier-sponsored battles over underlying wireless technologies were common.
 There were eight different -- and incompatible -- analog 1G cellular technologies operating in Europe in the 1980s.
-2G, a narrowband digital cellular standard, was spread among four different technologies (GSM, IS-95 CDMA, IS-136 TDMA and iDEN, which was used by Nextel) in the U.S. in the mid-1990s.
+A narrowband digital cellular standard, 2G, was spread among four different technologies (i.e., GSM, IS-95 CDMA, IS-136 TDMA and iDEN, which was used by Nextel) in the U.S. in the mid-1990s.

 Additional confusion complicated the picture as digital, packet-based wireless services began to appear.
 GPRS, one of the first of these, was often called 2.5G.
 EDGE, which was popularized in the original iPhone, was occasionally referred to as 2.75G, even though it officially qualified as 3G.
-Subsequent 3G deployments have been dominated globally by UMTS, a direct descendent of GSM, globally the most popular 2G technology.
-Add CDMA2000 to the mix, which is primarily in operation in North America, and there are six different technologies (including EDGE) approved by the International Telecommunication Union (ITU) as qualifying for the 3G name under their IMT-2000 program.
+Subsequent 3G deployments have been dominated globally by UMTS, a direct descendent of the global system for mobile communication (GSM), globally the most popular 2G technology.
+Add CDMA2000 to the mix, which is primarily in operation in North America, and there are six different technologies -- including EDGE -- approved by the International Telecommunication Union (ITU) as qualifying for the 3G name under their IMT-2000 program.
 3G, motivated by digital, packet and especially broadband requirements, contributed to the diversity of and debate over cellular standards.

 With each generation, complex arguments as to why a specific technology needed to be the choice were common.
-Consumers were ultimately exposed to these, despite few being able to comprehend even the basics.
-Some vendors consequently bumped these CDMA vs. GSM debates to the back burner; Verizon Wireless, for example, switched to a conversation regarding coverage and throughput, and became the U.S. carrier with the largest subscriber base as a result.
+Consumers were ultimately exposed to these, despite few being able to comprehend the basics.
+Some vendors consequently bumped these code division multiple access (CDMA) vs. GSM debates to the back burner.
+Verizon Wireless, for example, switched to a conversation regarding coverage and throughput, and became the U.S. carrier with the largest subscriber base as a result.

 With the advent of 4G, however, technology options have converged to LTE alone.
-Other candidates, including the vastly overhyped Mobile WiMax, exited the 4G scene fairly quickly.
+Other candidates, including the vastly overhyped Mobile WiMAX, exited the 4G scene fairly quickly.
 LTE also had a built-in advantage from the start, being a direct descendent of GSM.
-The "4G" moniker here is purely for marketing purposes -- the ITU has stated that 4G only officially applies to LTE-Advanced (LTE-A), which is largely defined by 100+ Mbps throughput, an all-IP architecture and more sophisticated management capabilities.
-LTE-A is just beginning to see production deployments now, and it will be more than five years before such service becomes common.
+The 4G moniker here is purely for marketing purposes -- the ITU has stated that 4G only officially applies to LTE-Advanced (LTE-A), which is largely defined by 100+ Mbps throughput, an all-IP architecture and more sophisticated management capabilities.
+LTE-A is just beginning to see production deployments, and it will be more than five years before such services become common.

-What does all of this mean to users?
+What does CDMA vs. GSM mean to users?

-Users with contemporary handsets (those less than two years old) have little to worry about; backwards compatibility from LTE-A to LTE to UMTS (and often CDMA2000) to GSM is a key feature of these modern devices.
+Users with contemporary handsets -- those less than two years old -- have little to worry about; backward compatibility from LTE-A to LTE to UMTS -- and often CDMA2000 -- to GSM is a key feature of these modern devices.
 While everyone would like to have access to the higher throughput and greater capacity of newer technologies, some connectivity is always better than none.
-Users of older handsets will have to upgrade, but they'll get the benefits of enhanced feature sets (improved power consumption, better screens, more storage, faster processors and more) that extend well beyond carrier technology alone.
+Users of older handsets will have to upgrade, but they'll get the benefits of enhanced feature sets (i.e., improved power consumption, better screens, more storage, faster processors and more) that extend well beyond carrier technology alone.

-What this all means is that carrier technology and the CDMA vs. GSM debate matters less with each passing day.
-Almost everywhere, carriers are going with LTE and those that are sticking with 2G and 3G technologies will benefit from the backwards compatibility in modern subscriber devices.
+What this means is that carrier technology and the CDMA vs. GSM debate -- or, for that matter, LTE vs. CDMA -- is less consequential with each passing day.
+Almost everywhere, carriers are going with LTE and those that are sticking with 2G and 3G technologies will benefit from the backward compatibility in modern subscriber devices.
 Of far greater importance to end users today is a given carrier's footprint (coverage), capacity (a function of the amount of spectrum they have access to, plus the number of base stations), policies, pricing and support.
 While it's always a good idea to ask about LTE before signing the contract, technology alone really isn't much of an issue anymore.